Product Reviews ➜ Bathroom

 Control humidity after every use.
 Run exhaust fans during and for 20-30 minutes after showers, open windows when possible, and use dehumidifiers if humidity stays elevated.
 Monitor humidity levels with air quality monitors to verify your ventilation strategies keep levels below 60% within an hour of showering.

 Clean with non-toxic products.
-Use natural cleaning products like vinegar, baking soda, and plant-based cleaners to avoid introducing new chemicals into your bathroom air.
+Use safe cleaning products like vinegar, baking soda, and plant-based cleaners to avoid introducing new chemicals into your bathroom air.
 Clean regularly to prevent mold and mildew before they colonize surfaces.
-I have cleaning products listed in the Look Inside membership section.

 Replace shower filter cartridges on schedule.
 Shower filters lose effectiveness as filtration media becomes saturated.
 Follow manufacturer recommendations for cartridge replacement, typically every 6-12 months depending on water quality and usage.